Hjalmar Magnus Eklund

-Hjalmar Magnus Eklund (12 January 1880 in Turku – 10 June 1937 in Pargas) was the first Finnish expert in mathematical logic and philosophy and also a pioneer in the Ido language.
+Hjalmar Magnus Eklund (12 January 1880 – 10 June 1937) was the first Finnish expert in mathematical logic and philosophy and also a pioneer in the Ido language.

 Life and career

 Eklund was born in Turku in 1880, the son of a sea captain.
 He was very talented in many areas.
 He studied mathematics, physics and philosophy at the University of Helsinki, and graduated MA in 1903.
 He focused on set theory, and became the first Finnish expert in logic, which was then a new area.
 In 1906, he worked at the linguistic department of the university where he became interested in languages.

 From 1906 to 1918, Eklund worked as a teacher in different high schools in Turku and Pori.
 Around the same time he continued his studies and graduated with a master's degree in philosophy in 1911.
 He also studied in Germany in 1909 and 1910 in Göttingen, mathematics, philosophy in Leipzig in 1913 and 1914 again philosophy in Göttingen.
 His most important works of that time were “Russells antimoni och andra paradoxala motsägelser.
 Logiska undersökningar” (1916), and “Über Mengen, die Elemente ihrer selbst sind” (1918).